-Are you ready for a party?
-Chinese New Year is upon us (2014 marks the Year of the Horse), and that means it's time to celebrate the end of winter and beginning of spring and welcome in new opportunities and prosperity for the year ahead.
+Chinese New Year is upon us (2016 marks the Year of the Monkey), and that means it's time to celebrate the end of winter and beginning of spring and to welcome in new opportunities and prosperity for the year ahead.

 In true holiday fashion, Chinese New Year brings together family, friends and food.
-The recipes below are variations of several traditional dishes that are full of flavor, and are true crowd pleasers.
-These easy appetizer options will make your celebration complete.
+The recipes below are variations of several traditional dishes that are full of flavor and are true crowd-pleasers.

-Baked chicken wings with honey soy ginger marinade
+1. Baked chicken wings with honey, soy and ginger marinade recipe

-- Add the oyster sauce, soy sauce, ginger and honey to a large sealable plastic bag.
-Add the chicken wings to the bag and seal it closed.
-Use your hands to massage the marinade onto the wings, then refrigerate for at least a few hours, or up to overnight.
+To a large, sealable plastic bag, add the oyster sauce, soy sauce, ginger and honey.
+Add the chicken wings to the bag, and seal it closed.
+Use your hands to massage the marinade onto the wings, then refrigerate for at least a few hours or up to overnight.

-- Preheat your oven to 400 degrees F. Place a sheet of aluminum foil over a baking sheet and lightly spray it with the cooking spray.
+Heat your oven to 400 degrees F. Place a sheet of aluminum foil over a baking sheet, and lightly spray it with the cooking spray.

-- Cook for 20 – 30 minutes, or until golden on top and the chicken is cooked through.
+Bake for 20 – 30 minutes or until golden on top and the chicken is cooked through.

 Pot stickers (or dumplings) make a truly special treat.
 This recipe is quite easy to make (use prepackaged shredded cabbage to make your prep even simpler), but don't fret if your "folding" technique is lacking — just make sure to tightly seal all the edges after stuffing them.
 Your guests will love digging into these tasty packets.

-- Combine the cabbage, carrot, onion, garlic, soy sauce, sesame oil and black pepper in a medium bowl.
+In a medium bowl, combine the cabbage, carrot, onion, garlic, soy sauce, sesame oil and black pepper.
 Mix well.

-- Whisk the cornstarch in a small bowl with about 1/4 cup water.
+In a small bowl, whisk the cornstarch with about 1/4 cup of water.

-- One at a time, lay a wonton wrapper on a flat work surface (keep the remaining wrappers covered with a damp paper towel).
-Dip your finger in the cornstarch-water mixture and run it around the edges of the wrapper.
+One at a time, lay a wonton wrapper on a flat work surface (keep the remaining wrappers covered with a damp paper towel).
+Dip your finger into the cornstarch-water mixture, and run it around the edges of the wrapper.

-- Add the oil to a large skillet over medium heat.
-When hot, carefully add the pot stickers, smooth-side down, and cook for a minute or more, until golden.
+To a large skillet over medium heat, add the oil.
+When the oil is hot, carefully add the pot stickers smooth side down, and cook for a minute or more, until golden.